turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.markdown

 Like everything in technology, using OAuth isn't without tradeoffs.
 Often the benefits outweigh the costs, but let's look at a few things to be aware of.

+__Loss of Control__

+With OAuth, we're no longer entirely in control of the user's login process.
+We might like to collect additional information in the signup process that the 3rd party doesn't provide to us, or design our own onboarding flow, but with OAuth we'll be locked into whatever our provider makes available.

+__Account Requirement__

+This one may seem obvious, but if we're using OAuth with twitter, then our users will be required to have a twitter account in order to use the app.
+Many services are so ubiquitous these days that this may not be a large disadvantage, but it is something to be aware of.

+Particularly, we may want to consider our target userbase when determining which OAuth provider to rely on.
+If your app is a hip social network for tweens, requiring users to log in with LinkedIn may not be the best choice.

+__Data Duplication__

+One challenge OAuth imposes on our application design is deciding how much data to copy from the external service and where to store it.
+Do we duplicate the user's basic profile info into a table in our own DB?
+Or just read it from the API whenever we need it?
+These types of dilemmas are very common when dealing with remote data, and OAuth data is no exception.

 ## Key Terms & Concepts

 * Brokering trust